ThatSINEWAVE/DomainMonitor/README.md

 ## Requirements

-Webhook Watcher relies on the following Python libraries:
+DomainMonitor relies on the following Python libraries:

 - `whois`: For retrieving WHOIS information.
 - `requests`: For making HTTP requests.